Zir0-93/zir0-93.github.io/_posts/2017-05-20-Rewayaat_elasticsearch.md

 #### Fuzzy Searching
 Fuzzy matching treats two words that are “fuzzily” similar as if they were the same word.
-First, we need to define what we mean by fuzziness.
-In 1965, Vladimir Levenshtein developed the Levenshtein distance, which measures the number of single-character edits required to transform one word into the other.
-Elasticsearch supports a maximum edit distance, specified with the fuzziness parameter, of 2.
+Here, fuzziness describes the number of single-character edits required to transform one word into the other.
+Not only does this allow us to account for minor variations in the spelling of translated words, but fuzzy searching allows us to return relevant results for misspeleed words and for words that contain typos.

  ## Simplified User Search Experience